-One of the best things to do on any trip to New York is get up High on one of New York Observation Decks and gaze at the simply Staggering Views.
+One of the best things to do on any trip to New York is to get up High on one of New York Observation Decks and gaze at the simply Staggering Views.
 The only problem with this is after a while, after taking a load of pics and some envy-inducing selfies you run out of things to do, apart from going back down again.
 It would be much more appealing if there was maybe a bar up there.
 Due to the Throughput of these attractions they don’t want people lingering too long.
-Fortunately, there are plenty of places in New York Where you can get a drink AND enjoy the incredible views of New York’s Skyline.
-Here is our roundup of our favourite Bars in the clouds.
+Fortunately, there are plenty of places in New York where you can get a drink AND enjoy the incredible views of New York’s Skyline.
+Here is our roundup of our favorite Bars in the clouds.
 Our 8 Best Rooftop Bars New York City Style.

-As you can See our list is Spread out across Manhatten so where ever you are Staying or going there is sure to be a bar near you.
+As you can see our list is Spread out across Manhatten so where ever you are staying or going there is sure to be a bar near you.
 We are still looking for a great Downtown bar and will update the List accordingly when we find one worthy of joining the Club!

 230 Fifth Rooftop Bar